2017 Westminster attack: Attack

 At 14:40 local time on 22 March 2017, a grey Hyundai Tucson, hired in Birmingham, was driven at up to 76 mph into pedestrians along the pavement on the south side of Westminster Bridge and Bridge Street, causing multiple casualties.
 One of the victims, a Romanian tourist, was thrown by the car's impact over the parapet of the bridge into the River Thames below.
 Having been knocked unconscious and sustained severe injuries from the fall, she was rescued by the crew of a river cruise and brought aboard a London Fire Brigade boat.
 She later died in hospital from her injuries.

 The car continued, and crashed into railings on Bridge Street at the north perimeter of the Palace of Westminster.
 Masood, wearing black clothes, got out of the car and ran around the corner into Parliament Square and through the open Carriage Gates where he fatally stabbed an unarmed police officer, PC Keith Palmer.
 An armed police officer (believed to have been the Metropolitan Police close protection officer for the then Secretary of State for Defence Michael Fallon) witnessed the stabbing, ran towards the scene and shot Masood dead.
 The entire attack lasted 82 seconds.

 Despite attempts to resuscitate him, Masood died at the scene having been hit by all three shots fired by police.
 The first bullet, which struck his upper torso, was believed to be the cause of death; he was pronounced dead at 15:35 at hospital.
-Passers-by, including MP Tobias Ellwood (the Foreign Minister for the Middle East and Africa) and paramedics, attempted to revive PC Palmer, also without success.
+Passers-by, including MP Tobias Ellwood (the Foreign Minister for the Middle East and Africa), former boxer Tony Davis and paramedics, attempted to revive PC Palmer, also without success.
 Police later confirmed that PC Palmer had been wearing a protective vest, which did not appear to have been punctured in the attack.